Who are Greenlanders? 3 symbols of Greenlandic culture

 My birthday falls on Sami national day, and to honour the sami people (who used to be called Lapps), I decided to write an an article about their traditional clothing, after Swedish and Norwegian costumes.

-The Sami traditional costume is called gapta/gåptoe, in southern Sami, gábdde in Lule Sami, gákti in Northern Sami.
+The main part of the Sami traditional costume is called gapta/gåptoe, in southern Sami, gábdde in Lule Sami, gákti in Northern Sami.
 In Swedish and Norwegian repectively kolt and kofte.
-It includes hats, belts, jewellery as brooches and mittens.
+Sami costumes include hats, belts, jewellery as brooches, mittens, shoelaces.

 Sami handicrafts, Duodji, also include making your own clothing, and that is still the case for some families.
+Natural resources determined the material to produce clothing, which consisted in just skin and fur until the middle ages and the introduction of fabric.

 Sami costume variations